PaulBratslavsky/strapi-astro-blog-post/README.md

 <style is:global></style>
 ```

-You might find these very familiar to the index.astro page with a few additions because it is.
-We just abstracted all the code and deleted what we didn't need.

 One thing to notice is that all of this code is wrapped between two `--- /` code fences.
 This is the Frontmatter Script part of the Astro component, which allows dynamic building components.

 If you want to learn more about the layouts in Astro, check [this](https://docs.astro.build/core-concepts/layouts/) section in the documentation.